KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 Similarly the map can be updated sequentially by:<br/>
 <br/>![equation](https://wikimedia.org/api/rest_v1/media/math/render/svg/15a2717a2788d8cb12aaa07295d6278ddbf7044b)<br/>

-In the following we will introduce the main principles of vSLAM and viSLAM.<br/>
+In the following we will introduce the main principles of vSLAM and viSLAM.<br/>In this project we have focused mainly on visual-inertial SLAM (viSLAM) an evolution of visual SLAM (vSLAM) tecniques

 ## Classical Structure of vSLAM
 Four main blocks describe the overall operation of any vSLAM algorithm.
 They are the following: